top of page

 Vue at Jindivick

-Anita and Paul Day's Garden began with an avenue of Manchurian pears.
-Thirteen years on, they've ½ acre of flower and food garden adjacent to 32 acres of forest that's home to Bambi, Skippy, and Peter Rabbit.
+Anita and Paul Day's garden began with an avenue of Manchurian pears.
+Fourteen years on, they have a ½ acre of flower and food garden adjacent to 32 acres of forest that's home to Bambi, Skippy, and Peter Rabbit.
 The Days have successfully combined supporting abundant wildlife with successful food gardening.

 View our website